Updated: 10/4/20 | October 4th, 2020

 - Singapore Airlines Krisflyer

-Sure, many of those are terrible partners (who’s really gonna use Hainan Air or Alitalia points programs?), but Aeroplan, Flying Blue, Krisflyer, and LifeMiles are great programs that made me go “ohhhh”!
+Sure, many of those are terrible partners, but Aeroplan, Flying Blue, Krisflyer, and LifeMiles are great programs.

 The ability to transfer your Capital One points to them makes this card a no-brainer now.

-Sure, the points structure hasn’t changed.
-You’re still only getting two points per dollar spent, which is still only 2% cash back when used as a statement credit, but now that you can transfer the points, those points become a lot more valuable.
+Sure, the earnings structure hasn’t changed.
+You’re still only getting two points per dollar spent, which is still only 2% cashback when used as a statement credit, but now that you can transfer the points, those points become a lot more valuable.

-With a current 75,000-point sign-up bonus, a yearly fee of $95 (waived for the first year), 2x points on all spending, and these new transfer partners, the card is a super good deal right now.
+With a current 100,000-point welcome offer, a yearly fee of $95, 2x points on all spending, and these new transfer partners, the card is a super good deal right now.

 In travel, the one thing you can always count is that everything is constantly changing.
 Good becomes bad and bad can become great (or worse).
 You never know what’s next in such a changing and competitive industry.